 The most prolific period of poster production started in the mid-1960s.
 By the time the PLO moved its headquarters to Beirut, it attracted a nebula of dissident, gifted, and innovative artists and intellectuals.
 While some artists donated labor, others were remunerated and some were employed in the organization and management of events.
 They produced and promoted films, photographs, reportages, pamphlets, and posters; the latter were the most effective, lightweight and low-cost means of visual and iconographic communication.
 Posters were commissioned by the Department of Information and Culture, the Office of Unified Information, the General Union of Palestinian Artists, the Palestine Film Unit, and the political factions DFLP and PFLP.
 The General Union of Palestinian Students (GUPS), established in 1955, also used posters to mobilize constituencies in its chapters around the world.

 An impressive roster of Arab artists and poets contributed to the production of posters: from Egypt, Mohieddine Ellabbad (1940–2010), Hilmi al-Tuni (b.
 1934) and Adli Rizkallah (1939–2010); from Iraq, Dia Azzawi (b.
 1939) and Kadhim Haidar (1932–85); from Morocco, Mohamed Melehi (b.
 1936) and Mohamed Chebâa (1935–2013); and from Syria, Nazir Nabaa (1938–2016).
-A short list of the many Palestinian artists who produced posters would have to include Samir Salameh (b.
-1944), Jumana El Husseini (b.
-1932), Mona Saudi (b.
-1945), and Kamal Boullata (b.
-1942).
+A short list of the many Palestinian artists who produced posters would have to include Samir Salameh (1944-2018), Jumana El Husseini (1932-2018), Mona Saudi (b.
+1945), and Kamal Boullata (1942-2019).
 Artists had free rein to experiment artistically with a new visual vocabulary and to forge a political iconography that galvanized the masses.
 There were no aesthetic directives; the PLO cadres commissioning posters were neither didactic or dogmatic.
 There were obvious PLO red lines, widely shared by the artists themselves: religious symbols would be respected and anti-Semitic language or iconography would not be tolerated.